alexgenon/chiffres-et-lettres/README.md

 activator run
 ```

-this application uses sbt-revolver, which allows you to hot-deploy spray using
+this application uses sbt-revolver, which allows you to hot-deploy using

 ```
 activator> ~ re-start